RR1288/AirBlue-backend/README.md

 ##### Database Setup

 The project uses PostgreSQL 17 as the database, and it is configured with Sequelize ORM.
-In the `backend` folder follow the steps to set up the database:
+Follow the steps to set up the database:

 1. **Run the setup script:**